 A green card, also known as a permanent resident card, is a document that identifies a person’s right to live in the country permanently.
 It also gives them the right to work and own property as well as access some of the same rights as U.S. citizens.

 It’s important to note that having a green card does not make you a naturalized citizen of the United States.
 Instead, you’re considered to be a legal permanent resident (LPR).
-You can become a permanent resident through the following means:
+You can become a legal permanent resident, or green card holder, through the following means:

 Pollack, Pollack, Isaac & DeCicco, LLP, has earned a stellar reputation over the years, earning a spot as one of the “Best Law Firms” in New York City by the U.S. News and World Report – Best Lawyers®.
 More importantly, we’ve earned countless positive reviews from our happy clients.